jimy-byerley/minetest-technology/README.md

 Install
 =======

-As other minetest mod : extract the zip file as `"technology"` in the `games/minetest_game/mods directory`.
+As other minetest mod : extract the zip file as `"technology"` in the `games/minetest_game/mods directory` or in `mods` directory.

 Other
 =====